thisisdhaas/sampleclean/amt_server/README.md

          will create two HITs in total, the identifiers of which are "hit1" and "hit2" respectively.
 		 The first HIT consists of two tweets and the second one consists of one.

-      2. Records for entity resolution, a JSON array of JSON arrays,
+      2. Records for entity resolution, a JSON array of JSON dictionaries,

-             e.g, the following JSON dictionary
+             e.g, the following JSON array

                 [
 					{ "hit1" :